ddbj/www/_ddbj/metagenome-assembly-e.md

 files to the [DRA Analysis](/dra/submission-e.html#Analysis_Type) (Analysis type = 'De Novo Assembly').
 Submit the Analysis along with the Run registered in (1).
 Please note that Analysis data are not shared with NCBI/ENA.
-Analysis is not indexed by [DRASearch](https://ddbj.nig.ac.jp/DRASearch/).
+Analysis is not indexed by [DDBJ Search](https://ddbj.nig.ac.jp/search).
 Only analysis metadata XML and data files are provided in ftp.
 (For example, [DRZ000001](https://ddbj.nig.ac.jp/public/ddbj_database/dra/fastq/DRA000/DRA000072/).

 ### (3) Binned metagenome {#binned-metagenome}